Cultivating hope, joy, and transformation inside prisons.

 Rooted in therapeutic horticulture, these activities include:

-• Reading poems
+- Reading poems

-• Zine making
+- Zine making

-• Creating bottle gardens from upcycled water bottles
+- Creating bottle gardens from upcycled water bottles

 Seed & Bloom Farm

-Our food is sold through the Santa Fe Farmers Market Institute’s Tianguis Móvil truck, which visits communities across the city with the goal of expanding access to fresh and healthy foods.
+Seed & Bloom’s food is sold through the Santa Fe Farmers Market Institute’s Tianguis Móvil truck, which visits communities across the city with the goal of expanding access to fresh and healthy foods.

 Culinary Workshops

 Workshops involve hours of teamwork and problem solving, creativity, beauty, and cooking.
-They are opportunities for our students to turn on a stove for the first time (or for the first time in over a decade), crack their first egg, identify ginger root for the first time, or have their first taste of horchata.
+They are opportunities for students to turn on a stove for the first time (or for the first time in over a decade), crack their first egg, identify ginger root for the first time, or have their first taste of horchata.

-Learn More & Follow Our Work:
+Learn More & Follow Their Work: